-I attended second retreat in September, Conscious Leadership, which happened in Gnostic Center Delhi.
-The workshop was focused on revealing secrets of karma yoga and it’s application in business and life.
+I attended the second retreat in September, Conscious Leadership, that was focused on karma yoga and it’s application in business and life.

 One of the top priorities of my life is travelling the world.
 I am no longer interested in short vacations because 4-day vacations are hectic.
 We spent 50 days in Thailand without burning our pockets.
 The effective cost of our entire trip was less than Rs.
 1,50,000.

 #5.
 Read more than 24 books

 Last year I set the goal of reading 2 books per month.
 I am glad that I read more than 24 books in 2016.
 Most of the books were related to marketing, human psychology, behaviour and history.